Cancer Care

 While an uncomfortable subject to talk about, March is National Colorectal Cancer Awareness Month, and everyone should understand the importance of colon health and ways to help prevent this type of cancer.

 The American Cancer Society reports that, excluding skin cancer, colorectal cancer is the third most common cancer diagnosed in both men and women in the United States.
-The organization estimates the number of new cases this year at more than 97,200 for colon cancer and over 43,000 for rectal cancer.
+More than 97,000 new colon cancer and over 43,000 new rectal cancer cases are estimated each year.

 Dr. Ben Thomas is a Kettering Health-affiliated physician who specializes in gastroenterology.
 He says that, as we get older, the risk of colorectal cancer increases, so the most important preventative measure is age-appropriate screenings.